Climate Change Policies Around the World: 8 Examples

 Costa Rica isn’t a massive country.
 But that doesn’t mean they’re not making an impact when it comes to climate change.
 They plan to be carbon neutral by 2050.
 This goal means putting more resources into renewable energy like hydropower.
 Additionally, Costa Rica wants to provide more of its citizens with electric cars and restore lands that were once victims of deforestation.

-These Are Some of the Best Climate Change Policies Around the World
+Best Climate Change Policies Around the World

 It’s no secret that climate change will be a problem we have to handle for decades.
 If we want a shot at saving our planet, we need to band together.
 These countries are leading the pack in terms of climate change legislation.
 Therefore, we need to look to them to carve the best way forward.